ArkTechMC/AvaritiaReborn/README.md

 This mod aims at adding all things in original Avaritia Mod.

 Known issues: Rendering problem with EMI.
-Bugs on crafting system.
+Incomplete dynamic recipes.

 ## FAQ